In this article

 What is a petty cash fund?

 Note that having a petty cash fund isn’t the same as having a cash register or other cash system where large volumes of money are transacted.
-In theory, petty cash funds don’t amount to significant company spend.
+In theory, petty cash funds shouldn’t amount to significant company spend.

-Examples of petty cash
+Examples of petty cash expenses

 Petty cash is useful for purchases that don’t warrant a check or credit card payment.
 Some common examples of petty cash expenses include: